Southern California Trolley League: History

-When the Southern California Trolley League was formed, it was with the intent to schedule games only on Sundays and play year around.
+When the Southern California Trolley League was formed, it had the intent to schedule games only on Sundays and play year around.
 Playing once a week, teams needed few pitchers on their roster.
 The Southern California Trolley League officially began play on April 3, 1910.
 As an enticement for fans to attend an early season game in Santa Ana, it was noted that a civic leader would bring a goat to the game.
 After three weeks, both Santa Ana and Redondo Beach had 3–0 records, after seven weeks they were both 6–1 and after ten weeks they were tied with 8–2 records.
 In week eleven, Redondo Beach ended the tie in the standings and beat Santa Ana 8–2.
 This was the final week of league play.

 The Southern California Trolley League struggled on and off the field.
 On May 1, 1910, game notes indicated the Los Angeles McCormicks committed 11 errors in a 7–2 loss to Long Beach.

 On May 3, 1910, both the Los Angeles Maiers (1–3) and Pasadena Silk Sox (0–4) franchises folded.
 On June 13, 1910, the entire Southern California Trolley League disbanded.
-On the date the league folded, the Redondo Beach Wharf Rats were in 1st place with a 9–2 record, followed by the Santa Ana Walnut Growers (8–3), Long Beach Clothiers (4–5) and Los Angeles McCormicks (2–7).
+On the date the league folded, the Redondo Beach Wharf Rats were in first place with a 9–2 record, followed by the Santa Ana Walnut Growers (8–3), Long Beach Clothiers (4–5) and Los Angeles McCormicks (2–7).

 After the league folded, President Jim McCormick organized a league meeting at his pool hall on South Spring Street for the purpose of settling the league's affairs.
 It was decided that some of the teams would possibly play independently in the future.